 c) Separation of Languages for Content-Area Instruction

-f) L1 and L2 Conceptual Refinement
+f) Conceptual Refinement & Academic Rigor

 The Gómez & Gómez DLE Model is both comprehensive and detailed with a number of activities that take into account the academic and linguistic developmental growth of children developing their first language and adding a second language.
 For English dominant learners, language arts and mathematics supports their native language development PK-5th, while science and social studies is learned in the L2.
 Similarly, for Spanish dominant learners, science and social studies supports their native language development, while mathematics is learned in the L2.
 Note that there is a major change in the model as students move from first grade to second grade (indicated with dark black line) based on the need for addressing the greater academic demands of the upper grades and the ongoing biliteracy development of all learners.
 This line symbolizes that student’s level of bilingualism has matured and the need for second language instructional support is less critical.
 Of course, this does not imply that instruction should not continue to be meaningful and contextually supported, but rather that students are now bilingual, more confident and more readily follow directions and content area instruction in the L2.
 At this point, the model suggests that greater emphasis be placed on challenging students to use their second language, because they now have the capacity to do so.
 The model contains several key components designed to support the full development of content-area biliteracy.